senotrusov/notes/arch-linux-installation.md

 ## Create partitions

-!!! tip inline end ""
+!!! tip inline end "Explore more partitioning options"

-    For additional details on disk partitioning, refer to the [Installation guide: Partition the disks](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks) and the [Parted](https://wiki.archlinux.org/title/Parted) guide on the Arch Wiki.
+    For more ways to set up your partitions, see the [Installation guide: Partition the disks](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks) and the [Parted](https://wiki.archlinux.org/title/Parted) guide on the Arch Wiki.

 The plan is to create a ~1 GiB EFI system partition for boot files and use the remaining space for the root partition.
 Swap will later be added as a regular file within the root filesystem to keep the layout flexible.